Here’s how to manage direct debits and cycle money to get current account perks.

 From cashback to monthly rewards, there are all sorts of incentives and freebies you can get with multiple current accounts.
 And don’t forget bank switching bonuses.

-But the more accounts you have, the more admin is required.
-Plus many account switches and perks require extras like direct debits or minimum deposits each month.
+But many account switches and perks require extras like direct debits or minimum deposits each month.
+They also have fees and other requirements.
+Get them wrong and you could miss out or even lose money.

 All this can put some people off.
 But it’s actually a lot easier to manage than you’d imagine, and I think the reward is well worth the effort.